smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Introduction

-This proposal is about expanding the list of officially certified platforms by SDL with the following the operation systems:
+This proposal is about expanding the list of officially certified platforms by SDL with the following operation systems:

  - QNX 7.0 (x64)
  - Automotive Grade Linux (AGL) Flounder 6.0.2 (x64)

-And approach for cross-platform testing automation.
+The next part of this proposal is an approach for cross-platform testing automation.

-SDL source code should be compilable for the following platforms:
+SDL source code should be compilable on the following platforms:

  - Ubuntu - 16.04 (x64) default
  - QNX - 7.0 (x64)
  - Automotive Grade Linux - Flounder 6.0.2 (x64)

+The following conditions must be matched:
-Platform specific code should be isolated and should not contain any business logic.
-SDL sources should not contain code duplication for specific platform.
-SDL should not contain special pre-compiled binaries for specific platform.
+- Platform specific code should be isolated and should not contain any business logic.
+- SDL sources should not contain code duplication for specific platform.
+- SDL should not contain special pre-compiled binaries for specific platform.

 ## Motivation

 **QNX 6.5** (currently supported by SDL) is already out of date.
 New version of QNX released is QNX7.0.

-**QNX 7.0** is widely used by OEM manufactures, so SDL should be ready to be certified for working on QNX7.0.
+**QNX 7.0** is widely used by OEM manufactures, so SDL should be ready to certify QNX7.0 for working on it.

-**Automotive Grade Linux (AGL)** is modern and popular Linux platform for the Automotive industry, and it is already used by many car manufacturers.
-SDL should also be ready to be certified for using this platform and tested on it.
+**Automotive Grade Linux (AGL)** is modern and popular Linux platform for the Automotive industry.
+It is already used by many car manufacturers.
+  SDL should also be ready to certify using this platform and to be tested on it.

 ## Proposed solution